Skip to main content

 Windsurf

-What it is: A VS Code-based AI IDE with a focus on deep codebase context.
+What it is: A VS Code-based AI IDE, now owned by Cognition AI (makers of Devin), with deep codebase context and embedded autonomous agents.

 • IDE support: Standalone (VS Code-based)

-Where it shines: Medium-to-large projects where you need the AI to remember context across conversations.
-The pricing undercuts Cursor slightly.
+Where it shines: Medium-to-large projects where you need the AI to remember context across conversations, plus teams that want to delegate longer tasks to autonomous agents without leaving the IDE.

 Explore more: Windsurf on vibecoding.app | Cursor vs Windsurf